Shutter Mechanisms

 Releasing

-For Bulb exposures, the winding of wheel B is continued until the pin d reaches the other end of the slot d1 where it engages in, and rocks the spring catch H, so that on actuating the lever k the lever F is also operated, releasing the shutter which runs down until the catch H is arrested, by the lever K at the open aperture.
-The exposure is completed by releasing the lever k which frees H, and the parts return to their initial position.Leica
+For Bulb exposures, the winding of wheel B is continued until pin d reaches the other end of the slot d1 where it engages in and rocks the spring catch H, so that on actuating lever k lever F is also operated, releasing the shutter which runs down until the catch H is arrested, by lever k at the open aperture.
+The exposure is completed by releasing lever K which frees H, and the parts return to their initial position.Leica

 The Leica shutter is a very simple mechanism built with a minimum of parts.
 It consists of two blinds with the slit formed by a time delay.
 The leading blind is mounted on a spring roller with the tapes of the following blind mounted on an adjacent spring roller.
 The following blind is attached to a large take-up drum with the tapes of the leading blind attached to drums at either end.
 On pressing the release button the leading blind is released and unwinds through a distance equal to that of the slit, the following blind is then released and the blinds move together across the focal plane.6